-CMS Emergency Preparedness Regulations: What You Need to Know Now
+CMS Emergency Preparedness Rule: What You Need to Know Now

 On November 16, 2016, Centers for Medicare and Medicaid Services (CMS) put into effect new emergency preparedness regulations for healthcare facilities.
 All Medicare and Medicaid participating providers and suppliers — including diverse types of facilities including hospitals, ambulatory treatment centers, long-term care facilities, and others — must be in compliance with these CMS emergency preparedness regulations.